sapegin/sapegin.me/src/content/blog/open-source-no-more.md

 I’ve talked before [on why open source was attractive to me](/blog/ex-open-source/), and a bit on why I [was contributing less](/blog/no-complaints-oss/), and eventually [quit open source](/blog/going-offline/).

-In this article I want to talk more about the reasons that led me to maintainer burnout, and to quitting open source after about seven years of contributing regularly, and publishing many projects.
+In this article I want to talk more about the reasons that led me to maintainer burnout, and to quitting open source after about ten years of contributing regularly, and publishing many projects.

 **So what are the reasons?**